 Once you've located your unit and main shutoff points, make sure every adult in your household knows where they are.
 Next, make sure you know how to test the gas main's operation, and when to shut it off.

 To test your gas main, you'll need a shutoff wrench.
 You can buy a special multi-purpose tool like this, which doesn't spark (important if there's a gas leak!) and has slots to fit standard gas valve sizes.
 Store your wrench near the gas valve.
 To check shutoff operation, you'll use the wrench to turn the valve no more than 45 degrees, and then turn it back.
-The valve and flow of gas are on when the valve is parallel to the pipe; perpindicular means the gas is turned off.
+The valve and flow of gas are on when the valve is parallel to the pipe; perpendicular means the gas is turned off.
 If you turn the valve off and stop the flow of gas, it's not safe to turn it back on yourself.
 Call the gas company to inspect and turn it back on.

 Check gas main operation every six months.
-If there's heavy resistence when you turn the valve or it feels frozen, do not force it.
+If there's heavy resistance when you turn the valve or it feels frozen, do not force it.
 This indicates a problem that the gas company needs to assess and resolve.

 When should you shut off the gas?